Associate Degree Nursing - Accelerated

-The Associate Degree Nursing Accelerated Program for Licensed Practical Nurses and Paramedics is designed to move LPNs and Paramedics through four semesters of nursing in 3 semesters of study.
-A student’s success is based upon two factors: completion of some of the required general education courses before admission; and, faculty of the College effectively measuring the student’s beginning abilities and knowledge.
+The Associate Degree Nursing Accelerated Program for Licensed Practical Nurses and Paramedics is designed to move LPNs and Paramedics through four semesters of nursing in three semesters of study.
+A student’s success is based upon two factors: completion of some of the required general education courses before admission and faculty of the College effectively measuring the student’s beginning abilities and knowledge.
 The transition semester is designed to assist students in mastering first year nursing objectives that have not been previously achieved.
 Successful completion of the transition semester allows students to begin the second year of the ADN program.

 MCC’s program prepares graduates for beginning staff level positions as registered nurses.
 A graduate receives an Associate of Applied Science Degree and is eligible to apply to take the National Council Licensure Examination for licensure as a registered nurse.
-This program is accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning and by the Accreditation Commission For Education in Nursing , Inc., 3343 Peachtree Road, NE, Suite 850, Atlanta, GA, 30326, 1-404-975-5000, www.acenursing.org (continuing accreditation with a revisit in eight years, scheduled for 2018).
+This program is accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning with Full Accreditation with Conditions and by the Accreditation Commission For Education in Nursing, Inc., 3343 Peachtree Road, NE, Suite 850, Atlanta, GA, 30326, 1-404-975-5000, www.acenursing.org (continuing accreditation with a revisit in eight years, scheduled for 2018).

 Legal limitations for licensure as a registered nurse: